frostjsy/BERT-SLU/README.md

 # BERT-SLU
-Joint slot filling and intent classification using BERT
+Joint slot filling and intent classification using BERT.